1jour1vin

 Mouth

-Dense tannins, slightly tight but silky to the touch, held together by just the right acidity, great elegance.
+Dense tannins, slightly tight but silky on the palate, supported by just the right amount of acidity, great elegance.

 Serve